 Our significant indirectly wholly-owned subsidiary, Interfor U.S. Inc., is incorporated in the State of Washington and owns and operates our U.S. sawmills.
 Interfor Cedarprime Inc. (incorporated in the State of Washington) is also an indirectly wholly owned subsidiary of Interfor.
-Directly wholly-owned subsidiaries include Interfor U.S. Holdings Inc. (incorporated in Washington), Interfor Sales & Marketing Ltd. (incorporated in British Columbia), Interfor Japan Ltd. (incorporated in British Columbia) and Interfor Insurance Corporation (incorporated in Barbados).
+Directly wholly-owned subsidiaries include Interfor U.S. Holdings Inc. (incorporated in Washington), Interfor Sales & Marketing Ltd. (incorporated in British Columbia), and Interfor Japan Ltd. (incorporated in British Columbia).